JenxJennx/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C
+      Reason: Because it is a once or twice in a year retrieval so use Deep Archive and get a better discount
     </details>
+C
 25. Which service provides DNS in the AWS cloud?
     - A. Route 53.
     - B. AWS Config.